meows/racket/docs/values.md

 Just about all programming languages allow you to take information in some way, save it, find it again, and perhaps later change it in some useful way.
 A piece of information that's actually saved on your computer can be called a _value_, and values can be grouped into different _types_.
+Let's look at some examples of
+types:

 ## Numbers

-All numbers in Racket are real numbers, meaning they can be any kind of decimal number you want, with the limitation that your computer can run out of memory.
+All numbers in Racket are _real_ numbers, meaning they can be any kind of decimal number you want, with the limitation that your computer can run out of memory.
 Therefore, you can't really store all the digits of pi on your computer even though pi is also a real number.

 Here are some examples of numbers: